mintproject/dame_cli/docs/usage.md

 !!! info
-    You can use the `--non-interactive` option (`dame run <id> --non-interactive`) if you want to directly run a prepared model configuration from the command line.
-This will work only if all inputs are completed in a setup.
+    You can use the `--non-interactive` option (`dame run <id> --non-interactive`) if you want to directly run a model configuration setup from the command line.
+This will work only if all inputs have been predefined in a model configuration setup.

 <!--[![asciicast](https://asciinema.org/a/ZhVn1dI5NBIzaaWGaIlD563Cj.svg)](https://asciinema.org/a/ZhVn1dI5NBIzaaWGaIlD563Cj)-->